kashrtx/Python-Smart-Calculator-V4/README.md

 - Square root command can be off in the format sometimes, for example if you say "Square root one-hundred  plus one" it will be recognized as sqrt(100 + 1) or (100 + 1)**(0.5).
 Edit the input to ensure it is right for you.

+Installation:
+- Go to the release tab of this repository, then click the latest release, then download the .exe file.
+When you run it, windows smart screen will block it, (because it doesn't know me yet as a developer), allow the app to open.
+Now you have my calculator app installed, enjoy!